 Informational interviews are casual meetings where you scope out potential jobs and learn activities in your industry.
 Depending on the connection, you may be able to get advice on your career path.
 The important thing about informational interviews is that you’re letting people know you’re on the job market and are looking for details to help you in your search.

-You scored an informational interview with an amazing woman who you think can connect you to opportunities or offer you advice as you restart your career.
+So you’ve scored an informational interview with an amazing person who you think can connect you to opportunities or offer you advice as you restart your career.
 Great!
 Now what?!

 Don’t panic, but do prepare.
 Informational interviews are a great way to learn more about the market, figure out where your skills might be best suited, assess where you have skill or experience gaps that need to be filled and get you connected to someone who can open a door when the right opportunity becomes available.
 But they only work that magic if you use them wisely.

-- Know as much as you can about her before the meeting.
 Do as much research as you can before the meeting on the person’s background.
-Pay particular attention to her current role, since she can be the most helpful in her current company.
-But know all the places she’s worked, what her role was, and how long she was there.
+Pay particular attention to their current role, since they can be the most helpful in their current company.
+But know all the places they’ve worked, what their role was, and how long they were there.
 This information is generally readily available.
 You should also make sure you know if you have any connections in common.

 Finally, take a deep breath and relax.
-If she took the call she wants to help so her motivation is going to be in the right place.
-Assume that she wants to help you and work with her to figure out the best way.
+If they took the call, they want to help, so their motivation is going to be in the right place.
+Assume that they want to help you and work with them to figure out the best way.
 And stay positive.
 While you may be frustrated by difficulties you are experiencing in your job search, this is not the time to vent.
-The more upbeat you are, the more likely she will feel positive about the interaction and, in turn, about you.
+The more upbeat you are, the more likely they will feel positive about the interaction and, in turn, about you.

 Tami Forman is the founding executive director of Path Forward and a frequent speaker on issues related to caregiving and workforce participation.

 Originally published January 2017.